xbeaudouin/esphome-axp192/README.md

 # Pionizer AXP192 Component

-Built on top of martydingo's & paulchilton version of the axp192 power management IC library for ESPHome.
+AXP192 power management library for ESPHome adopted for a custom ESPHome library for AI and related edge devices.

 ## Installation